carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 # Common problems

 > ## What problem(s) are we solving?
-> Ask around what problems participants encountered, "why did you sign up?".
+> Ask around what problems participants encountered: "Why did you sign up?"
 {: .discussion}

 Most problems will fit in one of two categories: